Fulvia: Marriage to Mark Antony

-After Curio's death in Africa, Fulvia was still an important widow in elite circles and her political interests were well known.
-She provided an important tie to Clodius and his clientela, and could offer a husband money and political organization.
-Also, her husband would become the stepfather of Clodius' children, further linking him to Clodian politics.
+After Curio's death in Africa, the widowed Fulvia was still important in elite circles and her political interests were well known.
+Marriage to her would provide an important tie to Clodius and his clientela, and could offer a husband money and political organization.
+Also, her next husband would become the stepfather to Clodius' children, further linking him to the Clodian faction.

-Fulvia's third and final marriage was to Mark Antony in 47 or 46 BC, a few years after Curio's death, although Cicero suggested that Fulvia and Antony had had a relationship since 58 BC.
+As it turned out, Fulvia's third and final marriage was to Mark Antony in 47 or 46 BC, a few years after Curio's death, although Cicero suggested that Fulvia and Antony had had a relationship since 58 BC.
 Cicero wrote about their relationship in his Philippicae as a way of attacking Antony.
-According to him, while Fulvia and Clodius were married, Antony once left a military post to sneak back into Rome during the night and personally deliver a love letter to Fulvia describing his love for her and how he had stopped seeing the famous actress Cytheris.
-Cicero also suggested that Antony married Fulvia for her money.
-At the time of their marriage, Antony was an established politician.
+According to him, while Fulvia and Clodius were married, Antony once left a military post to sneak back into Rome during the night and personally deliver a love letter to Fulvia describing his love for her and saying he had stopped seeing the famous actress Cytheris.
+Cicero also suggested that Antony had married Fulvia for her money, though at the time of their marriage, Antony was an established politician.
 He had already been tribune in 49 BC, commanded armies under Caesar and was the Master of the Horse in 47 BC.
-Fulvia's marriage to Antony was not one of subordination, rather, they had become a "formidable political force" within the crucial city of Rome.
-They had two sons together, Marcus Antonius Antyllus and Iullus Antonius.

 Fulvia played a very influential role in Mark Antony's political career.
-She was the brains behind many of his policies (such as the decision to give Sicilians Roman citizenship, as well as to confirm Deiotarus in his kingdom), as well as a very persuasive campaigner for her husband.
+She was involved in his policies, such as the decision to give Sicilians Roman citizenship, as well as to confirm Deiotarus in his kingdom, and she was a very persuasive campaigner for her husband.
 It is also possible that former Clodian policies were continued through him.
-Throughout their marriage, Fulvia defended Antony from Cicero's attacks, sustained his popularity with his soldiers and hindered Octavian's ascension to power.
-In fact, Fulvia still retained the support of gangs formerly ruled by her first husband, Clodius.
-Antony was able to gather that support by publicly associating himself with Clodius' children.
-Antony was able to use what was left of Clodius' gangs through Fulvia's influence in his own gang wars against Dolabella and his supporters.
+They had two sons together, Marcus Antonius Antyllus and Iullus Antonius, and throughout their marriage, Fulvia defended Antony from Cicero's attacks, sustained his popularity with his soldiers and hindered Octavian's ascension to power.
+Fulvia still retained the support of gangs formerly ruled by her first husband, Clodius.
+By publicly associating himself with Clodius' children, Antony was able to gather that support and, through Fulvia's influence, to use what was left of Clodius' gangs in his own gang wars against Dolabella and his supporters.